yonas-fsaha/Tic-Tac-Toe-game-with-js/README.md

 1. Open the `index.html` file in your preferred web browser.
 2. The Tic-Tac-Toe game will be displayed on the screen, showing a 3x3 grid.
 3. Players can take turns by clicking on empty spaces in the grid.
+4. one player is with 'X' sign and the other one is 'O' sign.
-4. The game will automatically detect when a player has won or when there is a draw.
+5. The game will automatically detect when a player has won or when there is a draw.
-5. To start a new game, click the "New Game" button.
+6. To start a new game, click the "New Game" button.

 ## Contributing